rotorr/aks-workshop-Jorge/aks-cluster-upgrade.md

 Normal    RemovingNode              Node/aks-nodepool1-33528281-vmss000009   Node aks-nodepool1-33528281-vmss000009 event: Removing Node aks-nodepool1-33528281-vmss000009 from Controller
 ```

-Once the nodes have been reimaged check the image version to confirmed they have been upgraded to the latest image version:
+Once the nodes have been re-imaged check the image version to confirmed they have been upgraded to the latest image version:

 ```bash
 az aks nodepool show -g $RG --cluster-name $CLUSTER_NAME --nodepool-name $NODEPOOL_NAME -o tsv --query nodeImageVersion